 Back in 2009 when I finished Western States I spent about an hour in the medical tent talking to John Vonhof, foot expert and author of Fixing Your Feet.
 I had just finished what was my toughest Western States to date and my family and I were leaving the next morning for Silverton, CO where I would be starting the Hardrock 100 12 days later.
 My feet were totally trashed and I was justifiably nervous.

-John gave me some great advice about foot toughening, lubricant, socks, tape, and shoe fit but the best advice he gave me was about the day-to-day needs that the feet require when running ultras.
+John gave me some great advice about foot toughening, lubricant, running socks, tape, and shoe fit but the best advice he gave me was about the day-to-day needs that the feet require when running ultras.
 In short, he told me that foot care was not about race day or about training or even about individual differences but rather it was about an all-out effort to make sure your feet are ready to withstand the punishment that running 100 miles inflicts on them.

 My ultimate takeaway from that conversation and subsequent races provide these five nuggets: